lukasz-strus/ModbusCRC/README.md

 # ModbusCRC

-The application that sets CRC in accordance with with the algorithm appropriate Modbus RTU.
+The application that sets CRC according to the algorithm appropriate Modbus RTU.